 We first show that at $ \hat{x}_t(\xisupt) $ the objective function value of the restricted SW dual \eqref{eqs:SWprimalchar} is equal to $ \nu^{\text{NA}}_R $.
 Indeed, the objective evaluates to \bsub

-\esub where \eqref{eq:obj-equality-2} follows because for a fixed $ \xiT $, $c_t(\xisupt) $ is a constant that can be brought into the inside conditional expectation, and by swapping the order of expectation, the first equality in \eqref{eq:obj-equality-3} follows from the identity, for random variables $Z$ and $Y$, that $\Exp_Y[\Exp_Z[Z|Y]]= \Exp[Z]$, and the second equality in \eqref{eq:obj-equality-3} follows because $\xiT$ and $\xiprimeT$ have the same distribution.
+\esub where \eqref{eq:obj-equality-2} follows because for a fixed $ \xiT $, $c_t(\xisupt) $ is a constant that can be brought into the inside conditional expectation, and by swapping the order of expectation, the first equality in \eqref{eq:obj-equality-3} follows from the fact that, for random variables $Z$ and $Y$, $\Exp_Y[\Exp_Z[Z|Y]]= \Exp[Z]$, and the second equality in \eqref{eq:obj-equality-3} follows because $\xiT$ and $\xiprimeT$ have the same distribution.

 We next verify that $ \hat{x}_t(\xisupt) $ satisfies constraint \eqref{eq:const-strength-ldr-recourse}.
 By \eqref{eq:const-2-na-ldr-primal} and the definition of $Y(\xiprimeT)$, $ y^{\star}_t(\xiprimeT) \in X_t(\xisupt) $ for each $t \in T$ and $\xiprimeT \in \Xi$ such that $\xiprimesupt=\xisupt$.
 Since $\hat{x}_t(\xisupt) = \Exp_{\xiprimeT}[y^{\star}_t(\xiprimeT) | \xiprimesupt = \xisupt] $ is a convex combination of such $ y_t^{\star}(\xiprimeT)$ variables, it follows that $\hat{x}(\xisupt) \in \conv{X_t(\xisupt)} $.